Three-generation solutions of equations of motion in heterotic supergravity: Introduction

-Recently, non-supersymmetric exact solutions of equations of motion in the heterotic supergravity are found \cite{Tsuyuki:2021xqu}.
-They are direct products of Minkowski spacetime and 2-manifolds: $S^2\times T^2\times H^2/\Gamma$, $S^2\times S^2\times H^2/\Gamma$, $S^2\times H^2/\Gamma\times H^2/\Gamma$, where $S^2$, $T^2$, $H^2/\Gamma$ denote spaces of positive, zero, and negative constant curvatures (a sphere, a torus, and a compact hyperbolic manifold \cite{Arefeva:1985yn,Orlando:2010kx}).
-There are many advantages of considering such manifolds: the equations of motion are simplified to algebraic equations, the curvatures of compact dimensions are discretely fixed, the scale of compact space volumes is determined by $\alpha'$ (except $T^2$), the standard embedding needs not to be assumed, the 3-form $H$-field is naturally zero, and the Yukawa couplings may be calculated by applying previous researches on two-dimensional compactifications ($S^2$ was studied in Refs.~\cite{Conlon:2008qi,Imai:2019xdy} and $H^2/\Gamma$ in Ref.~\cite{Honda:2020ckp}).
+Recently, nonsupersymmetric exact solutions of equations of motion in heterotic supergravity were found \cite{Tsuyuki:2021xqu}.
+They are direct products of Minkowski spacetime and 2-manifolds: $S^2\times T^2\times H^2/\Gamma$, $S^2\times S^2\times H^2/\Gamma$, and $S^2\times H^2/\Gamma\times H^2/\Gamma$, where $S^2$, $T^2$, and $H^2/\Gamma$ denote spaces of positive, zero, and negative constant curvature (a sphere, a torus, and a compact hyperbolic manifold), respectively \cite{stillwell1995geometry,Arefeva:1985yn,Orlando:2010kx}.
+These are Riemann surfaces with genus 0, 1, and $\geq 2$, respectively.
+There are many advantages of considering such manifolds: the equations of motion are simplified to algebraic equations, the curvatures of compact dimensions are discretely fixed, the scale of compact space volumes is determined by $\alpha'$ (except $T^2$), the standard embedding does not need to be assumed, the 3-form $H$ field is naturally zero, and the Yukawa couplings may be calculated by applying previous studies on two-dimensional compactifications ($S^2$ was studied in Refs.~\cite{Conlon:2008qi,Imai:2019xdy} and $H^2/\Gamma$ in Ref.~\cite{Honda:2020ckp}).
 Product spaces of 2-manifolds can satisfy the Bianchi identity for $H$ without the standard embedding \cite{Witten:1984dg}.
-In this case, the generation number of fermions $N_{gen}$ is determined by gauge fluxes \cite{Bars:1985nz} and not by the Euler number $\chi$ only; the well-known relation $N_{gen}=|\chi/2|$ does not hold.
-In this paper, we study the possible $N_{gen}$ in these compactifications by considering both the equations of motion and the Bianchi identity.
-In Sec.~\ref{sec:com}, we summarize these equations under the assumption that the internal space is a product of two-dimensional spaces of constant curvatures.
-In Sec.~\ref{sec:ngen}, the explicit relation between $N_{gen}$ and fluxes is given.
-By the relation and an equation of motion, we obtain $N_{gen}=0$ for $S^2\times T^2\times H^2/\Gamma$.
+In this case, the generation number of fermions $N_{\text{gen}}$ is determined by gauge fluxes \cite{Bars:1985nz} and not by the Euler number $\chi$ only; the well-known relation $N_{\text{gen}}=|\chi/2|$ does not hold.
+In this paper, we study the possible $N_{\text{gen}}$ in these compactifications by considering both the equations of motion and the Bianchi identity.
+In Sec.~\ref{sec:com}, we summarize these equations under the assumption that the internal space is a product of two-dimensional spaces of constant curvature.
+In Sec.~\ref{sec:ngen}, we give the explicit relation between $N_{\text{gen}}$ and fluxes.
+By the relation and an equation of motion, we obtain $N_{\text{gen}}=0$ for $S^2\times T^2\times H^2/\Gamma$.
 In Sec.~\ref{sec:ran}, we consider the simplest case that the Euler characteristics of $H^2/\Gamma$ are $-2$.
-In this case, we show $N_{gen}\leq 3$ for the $S^2\times H^2/\Gamma\times H^2/\Gamma$.
-On the other hand, larger $N_{gen}$ (in our scope, 9) is possible for $S^2\times S^2\times H^2/\Gamma$.
-Finally, we prove that the $N_{gen}=3$ solutions always exist for both $S^2\times S^2\times H^2/\Gamma$ and $S^2\times H^2/\Gamma\times H^2/\Gamma$ with arbitrary Euler characteristics in Sec.~\ref{sec:thr}.
+In this case, we show that $N_{\text{gen}}\leq 3$ for the $S^2\times H^2/\Gamma\times H^2/\Gamma$.
+On the other hand, a larger $N_{\text{gen}}$ (in our scope, 9) is possible for $S^2\times S^2\times H^2/\Gamma$.
+Finally, in Sec.~\ref{sec:thr}, we prove that the $N_{\text{gen}}=3$ solutions always exist for both $S^2\times S^2\times H^2/\Gamma$ and $S^2\times H^2/\Gamma\times H^2/\Gamma$ with arbitrary Euler characteristics.